igorflyunt/.dotfiles-laptop/README.md

 # .dotfiles
-Current configuration of my Arch Linux system.
+Current configuration of my Arch Linux system on a laptop.